mirochaj/ares/doc/example_edges.rst

 In *ares*, we have not included any specific models of dark matter.
 However, in `Mirocha \& Furlanetto (2019) <http://adsabs.harvard.edu/abs/2019MNRAS.483.1980M>`_ we explored two general possibilities:

-- A parametric ``excess cooling'' model, in which the thermal history at very high redshift is allowed to depart from the predictions of standard recombination codes in :math:`\Lambda \text{CDM}` cosmologies.
+- A parametric "excess cooling" model, in which the thermal history at very high redshift is allowed to depart from the predictions of standard recombination codes in :math:`\Lambda \text{CDM}` cosmologies.
 - An astrophysically-generated radio background, whose strength scales with the star formation of galaxies as :math:`L_R \propto f_R \text{SFR}`.
 The parameter :math:`f_R` was left as a free parameter.

 In this section, we will show how to run these models within *ares*.